CanDIG/candig_cnv_service/docs/development.rst

    candig_cnv_service

 By default it will run on address 0.0.0.0 and port 8870.
-You can change by running the previous command adding  the desired address and port:
+You may change it by running the previous command adding the desired address and port:

 .. code-block:: bash